How to accept stock donations: Easy steps for nonprofits

 • Mutual funds: These risk-mitigating bundled stocks are a popular option among everyday traders and investors.

-Why should you accept stock donations as a nonprofit?
+Why should nonprofits accept stock donations?

-Together, these benefits are powerful.
-Nonprofits that actively encourage and accept non-cash assets display revenue growth 66% higher than those that only accept gifts of cash.
-Plus, modern technology makes accepting stock donations much easier for your nonprofit.
+• Your organization will grow faster.
+Nonprofits that actively encourage and accept non-cash assets grow six times faster and display revenue growth 66% higher than organizations that only accept cash.

 How do you acknowledge a stock gift to charity?